summerstime/School_District_Analysis/README.md

 ## Summary
 In summary, the most dramatic change to the results was found in the three percentages for Thomas High School, Passing Math Scores, Passing Reading Scores, and Overall Passing.
 Once the 9th graders were removed from the total student count, the percentages reflected a great improvement, from 65% to 90% overall.
 This moved them to the top 5 of schools.
+Another evaluation is the spending per student.
+The overall district would be affected by the reduction of 461 students; but the total number of students for the district is sufficient enough that the change would be minor; but the change for THS would be much more noticable.

 ## Analysis Details
 The data was delivered in two separate files, schools_complete.csv and students_complete.csv.
 The two files were merged by a join function that matched up the school name in both files.